 When the quantity of air is more the mixture is called a lean mixture.
 When the too lean mixture is transferred to the engine, the engine causes misfiring.

-All this problem is corrected by the use Accelerator pump.
+All these problems are corrected by the use Accelerator pump.

 The choke valve is most useful in cold climatic conditions.
 In cold conditions, the fuel is present in less quantity in the cylinders and makes difficult the starting of the engine.
 So to counter this situation more rich mixture needs to be provided.